Protection Order Hearings in Columbus & Franklin County

-If a protection order is made final against you, it can lead to both civil and criminal repercussions.
+If a civil protection order in Franklin County, Ohio is made final against you, it can lead to both civil and criminal repercussions.
 For example, the protective order will be effective in all counties in Ohio and in all 50 states and will remain in effect until it is modified or revoked.
 Criminal consequences for violating a protection order in Ohio can include charges for a misdemeanor of the first degree, felony of the fifth degree or felony of the third degree depending on the number of prior injction violations.
 Additionally, the court could hold a person who violates protection order injunction to be in contempt of court.
-A protection order could also negatively impact employment, admissions to schools or further education, applications for housing, scholarship applications, certain financial aid and anything that requires a background check, as the protection order is a public document.
+A civil protection order could also negatively impact employment, admissions to schools or further education, applications for housing, scholarship applications, certain financial aid and anything that requires a background check, as the protection order is a public document.

 If a protection order against violence has been filed against you in Columbus, Ohio, contact Brian Joslyn of the Joslyn Law Firm to discuss the particular facts of your case.
 Brian Joslyn is an experienced Columbus domestic violence attorney and will make every effort to help you avoid the most serious penalties and consequences arising from a protection order violation.
 Call the Joslyn Law Firm at (614) 444-1900 for a free consultation about your protection order for domestic violence allegations in Franklin County and the surrounding counties, including Licking County, Delaware County, Fairfield County, Pickaway County, and Madison County in Ohio.